thduerr/nd081-c1-provisioning-microsoft-azure-vms-project-starter/WRITEUP.md

 What do I have?

 * a simple Flask web-application (CMS) to be run in a Python runtime environment
-* a relational database for user- and content-data ( --> is already runing as Azure SQL database)
+* a relational database for user- and content-data ( --> is already running as Azure SQL database)
-* a file storage for content assets and logfiles ( --> is already runing as Azure Blob storage)
+* a file storage for content assets and logfiles ( --> is already running as Azure Blob storage)
 * an external identity provider ( --> is already available as Azure Active Directory)

 Problem: